soi-20/brains/_pages/functionalflow.md

 * Information layer3: [Brains](https://github.com/allenleein/brains/tree/master/_posts)

-If you want to check the flow real-time(Warning: maybe too many notifications for normal people), you can [Snap](https://allenleein.github.io/brains/about/#contact) me your email.
+If you want to check the flow real-time(Warning: maybe too many notifications for normal people), you can Snap(add: allenleein) me your email.

-All the contributions (Github/Slack) will be merged here.
+All the contributions (Github/Slack) will be merged here: [Brains](https://allenleein.github.io/brains/).

 For supporting Free Information, you can also check [How to Bypass Paywall](https://github.com/allenleein/brains/issues/343)